 An assessment is a tool that helps evaluate a person, organization, or process using a series of questions.
 The answers to the questions are used to calculate one or more scores.
 Based on scores it’s also possible to categorize or even advise respondents as an outcome.

-Imagine your client meetings.
-You’ll physically (or virtually) sit in together with someone who needs your advice in one form or another.
-You’ll have a natural conversation with questions and answers from both sides.
-Based on the information collected during the conversation, you’ll form your advice.
+Think of your client meetings.
+You’ll physically (or virtually) sit together with someone who ultimately needs your advice in one form or another.
+You’ll have a natural conversation with questions and answers.
+After the meeting you’ll assess the information you’ve gathered during the conversation.
+Then you’ll form your advice.
 You ask.
 You assess.
 You advise.

 How to create an assessment: 6 steps